hepplerj/Dissertation/ch2.dissertation.rev.Heppler.md

 open for election, opponents formed the "Progress Committee" and accused Bigley, Goodwin, and the city council of jeopardizing San Jose's future.
 Voters, and the newspaper, agreed.
-Aided by the newspaper's endorsement, six members of the Progress Committee—among them the key business and political figures Al Ruffo, Ernest Renzel, Ben Carter, and Fred Watson—swept the city council elections.
+Aided by the newspaper's endorsement, six members of the Progress Committee---among them the key business and political figures Al Ruffo, Ernest Renzel, Ben Carter, and Fred Watson---swept the city council elections.
 They committed themselves to building "a new metropolis in the place of sleepy San Jose."
 Their first step was to promptly fire the police chief, fire chief, and City Manager Goodwin, charging them with